labs-lv/sb8/README.md

 - **Works on systems which does not have a 14.32MHz clock on ISA bus**, which was a problem for the original Sound Blaster that required it.

-- **Doesn’t need a -5V power rail to operate**, as some PSUs does not provide it.
+- **Doesn’t need a -5V power rail to operate**, as some PSUs do not provide it. -5V rail was a requirement for the original Sound Blaster.

 - **Works with 6/8/12MHz ISA bus speeds.**